+5 C

-Definition Hearing services related to the evaluation, diagnosis, and treatment of a student whose cognitive and educational development has been adversely affected by a hearing deficit.
-Services also include necessary supplies and equipment as well as direct assistance with selection, acquisition, training, or use of an ATD.
+Definition Hearing services related to the evaluation, diagnosis, and treatment of a

+student whose cognitive and educational development has been

+adversely affected by a hearing deficit.

+Services also include necessary supplies and equipment as well as direct

+assistance with selection, acquisition, training, or use of an ATD.

-lice rvices must be prescribed/ordered by a licensed MD, licensed DO or ensed CRNP enrolled in the MA Program within the scope of his or her actice under state law.
+Prescription Services must be prescribed/ordered by a licensed MD, licensed DO or

+licensed CRNP enrolled in the MA Program within the scope of his or her

+practice under state law.

-teacher of the hearing-impaired must meet one of the following:
+Provider A teacher of the hearing-impaired must meet one of the following:

-0 1:0: 1:

-Qualifications Has a professional certificate issued by the Council on Education of the Deaf (CED); or
+Qualifications Has a professional certificate issued by the Council on Education of

+the Deaf (CED); or

-• Has a Master's degree, from an accredited college or university, with
+Has a Master's degree, from an accredited college or university, with

 a major in teaching of the hearing-impaired or in a related field with

 comparable course work and training.

-rification of professional certification issued by CED or verification of
+Documentation Verification of professional certification issued by CED or verification of

-ecified academic degree.
+of Credentials specified academic degree.

+Maintained

-Maintained Onsite
+Onsite

-dividual or a group of two or more students.
+Individual or Individual or a group of two or more students.

 Group

-· · services must be face-to-face with the beneficiary in order to be

-1 I mpensable:
+Delivery Services may be delivered in person or through telemedicine.

+Method

-• Articulation for Hearing Support
+Examples of Articulation for Hearing Support

-• Assessment
+Services • Assessment

-• Assistive Technology
+Assistive Technology

-• Auditory Comprehension
+Auditory Comprehension

-• Auditory Discrimination
+Auditory Discrimination

-• Auditory Memory
+Auditory Memory

-• Auditory Training
+Auditory Training

-• Auditory Training and Language Skills
+Auditory Training and Language Skills

-• Augment Oral Communication
+Augment Oral Communication

-• Augment Written Communication
+Augment Written Communication

-• Aural Rehabilitation
+Aural Rehabilitation

-• Expressive Language
+Expressive Language

-• Figure-Ground Discrimination
+Figure-Ground Discrimination

-• FM Training Auditory Memory
+FM Training Auditory Memory

-• Hearing Aid Maintenance
+Hearing Aid Maintenance

-• Hearing/FM Aid Instruction to Student
+Hearing/FM Aid Instruction to Student

-• Language Enhancement
+Language Enhancement

-• Receptive and Expressive Communication Feedback through Listening
+Receptive and Expressive Communication Feedback through Listening

 Technology in the Hearing-Impaired Services

-• Receptive Language
+Receptive Language

-• Speech Reading
+Speech Reading

 Procedure 92507 U3 TM - Individual Service

 Codes 92507 U9 TM/HQ - Group Service

 92523 U5 TM - Initial Evaluation

 92523 U6 TM - Re-Evaluation

+POS 02 is to be used when services are rendered via telemedicine.

 Units of Service Service: 15-minute Unit, Max.
 48 units per Day

 Initial Evaluations: Per Evaluation, Max.
 1 per 180 Days

+.
 Re-Evaluations: Per Evaluation, Max.
 1 per 30 Days

 Forms Teacher of the Hearing Impaired Services Log

 Service Provider Evaluation Log